 Independent Living Services for Seniors

-If you are a Deaf, DeafBlind, Hard of Hearing, or Late-Deafened older adult (age 60 or older) living in the City of Boston, or a family member of an older adult with hearing loss, DEAF, Inc.'s Senior Independent Living Program may be able to answer your questions about how to be safe at home with hearing loss.
-We can help you ensure your safety and independence.
-DEAF, Inc.'s Senior IL can help you with questions about health, finances, and other issues, including finding equipment to cope with hearing loss.
+If you are a Deaf, DeafBlind, Hard of Hearing, or Late-Deafened older adult (age 60 or older) living in the City of Boston, or a family member of an older adult with hearing loss, DEAF, Inc.'s Senior Independent Living Program can answer your questions about how to be safer at home with hearing loss and help you ensure your safety and independence.
+DEAF, Inc.'s Senior IL can also help you with questions about health, finances, and other issues, including finding equipment to cope with hearing loss.
 Please visit our Senior IL page to learn more.

 Information and Supported Referrals